Arthur Rae: One Big Union

 During World War I, Rae emerged as a supporter of the "One Big Union" (OBU) concept, which sought the creation of a single universal trade union organised along industrial lines.
 The AWU endorsed the OBU principle in 1916, although it was opposed by the Labor Council of New South Wales and other smaller unions concerned about an AWU takeover.
-In 1918, a union congress in Sydney endorsed the creation of the Workers Industrial Union of Australia (WUIA) as the vehicle for the OBU scheme, which the AWU now opposed as a takeover bid by militants associated with Jock Garden.
+In 1918, a union congress in Sydney endorsed the creation of the Workers Industrial Union of Australia (WIUA) as the vehicle for the OBU scheme, which the AWU now opposed as a takeover bid by militants associated with Jock Garden.

-Rae was one of the few AWU leaders to continue supporting the WUIA after the AWU formally withdrew support in April 1919.
-He walked out of the 1919 ALP state conference to protest its failure to support the WUIA.
+Rae was one of the few AWU leaders to continue supporting the WIUA after the AWU formally withdrew support in April 1919.
+He walked out of the 1919 ALP state conference to protest its failure to support the WIUA.
 Later in the year, the AWU adopted a pledge requiring its members to disavow any organisation "opposed to the policy of the AWU".
 Rae refused to sign the pledge and at the 1920 AWU annual convention its president Arthur Blakeley ruled that he would "automatically cease to be an officer of the AWU", despite his life membership.